airbnb/mavericks/todomvrx/README.md

 This ToDo app follows the [specification](https://github.com/googlesamples/android-architecture/wiki/To-do-app-specification) outlined in the [Google Samples Android Architecture](https://github.com/googlesamples/android-architecture) repo.

-It is 100% feature complete and has significantly fewer lines of code compared to other archtiecture blueprints.
+It is 100% feature complete and has significantly fewer lines of code compared to other architecture blueprints.
 Running `cloc` on `src/main` for MvRx yields:

 | Language LOC     | **MvRx**   | **mvp-kotlin** | **mvvm-live-kotlin** |  **mvp** | **mvp-clean** | **mvp-java** |